SanjeevKumar22/Computer-Graphics-MiniProject/README.md

 # Computer-Graphics-MiniProject

-6th sem Computer graphics mini project using OpenGL with CodeBlocks.
+VTU 6th sem CSE Computer graphics mini project using OpenGL with CodeBlocks.
-The projet is a graphic version of the 9/11 aeroplane crash on the World Trade Center USA.
+The project is a graphic version of the 9/11 aeroplane crash on the World Trade Center USA.
 It consists of 3 frames- 1)Plane Take-off 2)Plane flyby and 3)Plane crash on the twin tower.

 <img src="images/lastflight.jpg" width="500" height="500">